-Of course, that’s the superficial city personality I would ascribe to Lucerne and you can read how I describe other cities here.
+Of course, that’s the superficial city personality I would ascribe to Lucerne Switzerland and you can read how I describe other cities here.

 I was in Switzerland attending an intimate and exclusive travel writing conference called Travel Classics where about 40 travel writers get to meet one-on-one with editors of high profile magazines and publications to build contacts and share story ideas.

 In addition to Lucerne, I also got to explore both Bern – which happens to be Switzerland’s capital – and Basel which was a quirky little city with a lot of creative flair.
 I also summited Mount Pilatus (comfortably via cable car, not mountain-climbing!) as well as explored Lucerne’s corners and nooks, wandering through its old town, perusing its early morning Saturday markets, taking in some prime views from Art Deco Hotel Montana, and overall, soaking up Lucerne’s gentle vibe.

 The city sits on Lake Lucerne, the source of its name, and white swans glide elegantly across its warm green waters – colored from minerals in glacial runoffs.
 Across the Reuss River which feeds into the lake lies iconic 17th century wooden Chapel Bridge (Kapellbrücke) which was rebuilt after being destroyed by a fire in 1993.
 It is the oldest wooden covered truss bridge on the entire continent.

 I stayed a mere 10-minute walk from the waterfront and wooden bridge, which meant I always found myself gliding along the lake’s edge several times per day.
 I took a tour of its old stone city walls and towers to see the city from up high and to fully appreciate, by virtue of its geography, how beautiful it is.